-Under section 13 of the Children's Protection Act 1993, a mandated notifier's identity will not be disclosed except:
+Under section 163 of the Children and Young People (Safety) Act 2017, a mandated notifier's identity will not be disclosed unless the disclosure:

-A person must not threaten, intimidate or cause damage, loss or disadvantage to a mandated notifier because they have reported, or propose to report, suspected abuse or neglect (section 11(6) of the Children's Protection Act 1993).
+A person must not cause detriment (for example threaten, intimidate or cause damage, loss or disadvantage) to a mandated notifier because they have reported, or propose to report, suspected harm (section 165(1) of the Children and Young People (Safety) Act 2017).

-A failure by a mandated notifier to report a suspicion formed on reasonable grounds that a child or young person has been or is being abused or neglected may result in a person being prosecuted and a court imposing a fine.
-See section 11 of the Children's Protection Act 1993.
+A failure by a mandated notifier to report a suspicion formed on reasonable grounds that a child or young person is, or may be at risk may result in a person being prosecuted and a court imposing a fine.
+See section 31(1) of the Children and Young People (Safety) Act 2017.

 Circumstances where a person need not report a suspicion